joestubbs/coe379L-sp24/docs/unit02/linear_classification.rst

 model might be performing better or worse on.

-We can use the ``ConfusionMatrixDisplay.from_estimator()`` function to easily plot a confusion matris for a model we have fit.
+We can use the ``ConfusionMatrixDisplay.from_estimator()`` function to easily plot a confusion matrix for a model we have fit.
 See the sample code below:

 .. code-block:: python3